 What then happens is instead of putting it off for tomorrow, we feel the need to deal with it as fast as we can.
 This means we spend more time at work, goof up sometimes and then spend unnecessary time thinking about those mistakes at home.

 Put in hours for exercising

-I spend an hour at gym before I go home.
-Exercising not only helps your body stay fit, it can also release endorphins that can improve your mood.
+I spend an hour at the gym before I go home.
+Exercising not only helps your body stay fit, but it can also release endorphins that can improve your mood.
 After a long day at work, exercising will help you de-stress and enable you to leave work thoughts behind.

 It’s important to understand that you have to pick an activity that you like.
 If you don’t like running or any sport for that matter, try dancing or swimming.
 The point here is to have fun while exercising, not to stress yourself further.